-If the calculated F-value is greater than the F-table value, it is considered significant, meaning that the null hypothesis is rejected.
-In other words, accepting the alternative hypothesis (Ha) indicates that estimation using the Fixed Effect Model is better than using Pooled Least Squares estimation.
+If the calculated F-value is greater than the F-table value, it is considered significant, indicating that the null hypothesis is rejected.
+In other words, accepting the alternative hypothesis (Ha) indicates that estimation using the fixed effects model is better than using Pooled Least Squares estimation.